gorlerohithsriram-prog/eBPF-XDP-Firewall/docs/user-guide.md

-# User Guide

 # eBPF XDP Firewall User Guide

 ## Introduction

 Welcome to the **eBPF XDP Firewall**.

-This guide explains how to install, configure, and use the firewall.
-It is intended for users who want to manage firewall rules without modifying the source code.
+This guide explains how to build, load, configure, and use the firewall.
+The firewall uses Linux eBPF and XDP to filter packets at the earliest point in the networking stack, providing high-performance packet filtering with runtime configurable rules.

 ---